FAQMarch 14, 2022 - Lambeau Field in Green Bay

 Who takes part in the Tech Summit?

-Those companies include Accuray, AT&T, Aurora Health, Marshfield Clinic, Johnson Controls, Rockwell Automation, GE Healthcare, Dedicated Computing, American Family, Foxconn, Exact Sciences, Northwestern Mutual, TASC, Promega and more.
+Examples of those companies include Advocate Aurora Health, AT&T, Marshfield Clinic, Johnson Controls, Rockwell Automation, Dedicated Computing, CGI, Associated Bank, Microsoft, WEA Trust, WIPFLi, American Family, Foxconn, Exact Sciences, TASC, Promega and more.

 Those companies meet with a mix of about 60 emerging firms from Wisconsin, which apply through the Tech Council and the Healthcare Business Forum.
 Those firms are vetted first by our team.
 Applications are then presented to the major companies for possible scheduling during the day.
 Having those detailed applications on hand helps major companies prepare for those brief meetings.